alchemycodelab/learning-readiness-exercise/README.md

 You may not be familiar with some, or even _any_, of the code used in this project.
 This exercise is **not** about what you may or may not already know about the code being used.
 What it **is** about:

+1. Attention to detail and your ability to follow through on instructions
-1. What you are able to research and learn on your own about _what you do not know_.
+2. What you are able to research and learn on your own about _what you do not know_
-2. Attention to detail and your ability to follow through on instructions.
+3. Your ability to communicate your experiences specifically with examples

-This code sample is designed to have some parts that are new for a variety of incoming backgrounds, including true beginners and those who may have had some exposure to coding.
+This code sample is designed to have some parts that are new for a variety of incoming backgrounds, including true beginners who very little about code, and those who may have had some exposure  practice in coding.

 **It is important that you focus on what is unfamiliar to you.**